 Miranda AR.
 Comparative studies of ultra-high dilutions of LiCl: impedance spectroscopy in the frequency range of 1kHz to 13MHz [dissertation].
 São Paulo (Brazil): Institute of Physics, University of São Paulo; 2008.
 127p.

 Authors.
 Title [type].
 Place of Publication: Publisher; Date of presentation.
 Date of Citation.
 Pagination.
 Availability

 Surname ABC, ..., Surname WYZ.
 Title of Document [dissertation online].
 City (Country): Publisher; yyyy Mmm dd [cited yyyy Mmm dd] [about #n p.].
 Available from: http://

-Collins SR, Kriss JL, Davis K, Doty MM, Holmgren AL. Squeezed: why rising exposure to health care costs threatens the health and financial well-being of American families [monograph online].
+Collins SR, Kriss JL, Davis K, Doty MM, Holmgren AL. Squeezed: why rising exposure to health care costs threatens American families' health and financial well-being [monograph online].
 New York: Commonwealth Fund; 2006 Sep [cited 2006 Nov 2].
 34 p.
 Available from:

 Fact sheet: AIDS information resources [monograph online].
 Bethesda (MD): National Library of Medicine (US); 2003 May 2 [updated 2005 Jul 14; cited 2006 Nov 15]. [about 3 screens].
 Available from: http://www.nlm.nih.gov/pubs/factsheets/aidsinfs.html